 - 1. Review a member of staff or working group pulled together all relevant information including relevant national and local guidance - 2.
 Staff consultation all school staff were given the opportunity to look at the policy and make recommendations - 3.
-Parent/stakeholder consultation parents and any interested parties were invited to attend a meeting about the policy - 4.
-Pupil consultation we investigated what exactly pupils want from their RSE - 5.
 Ratification once amendments were made, the policy was shared with governors and ratified